 However, published court decisions are extremely rare.
 There are two main reasons for this:

-In the case of public M&A transactions, minority shareholders primarily challenge the amount of compensation after certain corporate taking-private transactions subsequent to the takeover as such, such as the conclusion of domination (or profit pooling) agreements, squeeze-out or delisting resolutions.
+In public M&A transactions, minority shareholders primarily challenge the amount of compensation after certain corporate taking-private transactions subsequent to the takeover, such as the conclusion of domination (or profit pooling) agreements, squeeze-out or delisting resolutions.
 These proceedings are public.

 See 10.1 Frequency of Litigation.

 Broken-deal disputes regularly involve the application of MAC clauses or the allocation of antitrust risk.
 MAC provisions are relatively uncommon in German M&A transactions, but are sometimes seen in the US context.
 Related disputes are generally non-public for the reasons set forth above, with some notable exceptions such as the recent Fresenius/Akorn case.
 Given the market is generally on the seller-friendly side, it is to be expected that sellers will continue to be able to insist on transaction certainty as a key condition for a transaction, and have a strong negotiation position in a broken-deal dispute.